-You can free-feed your Chausie if you want, or you can put them on a structured feeding plan, where they eat two or three times a day.
+You can free-feed your Chausie or put them on a structured feeding plan, where they eat two or three times a day.
 If you adopt a kitten from a breeder, it is best to ask them about their feeding routine and brand of food and stick with it.
-If you want to make any changes to their diet, then you should do it gradually.
-Making changes too quickly can give your kitten major stomach upsets.
+If you want to make any changes to their diet, you should do it gradually.
+Making changes too quickly can give your kitten an upset stomach.

 As a Chausie gets older, it is good to give them food to support a more active and muscular cat.
-They do not tend to be fussy eaters, but they will appreciate high-quality food.
+They aren’t fussy eaters, but they appreciate high-quality food.

 Chausies need plenty of exercise during the day to keep them healthy and content.
-Without moving around as much as they need, they will become bored and might get destructive over time.
+Without moving around as much as they need, they become bored and destructive over time.

-Play with your Chausie so they receive at least 30 minutes of activity during the day.
-If you cannot give them enough activity, it is best to get them a playmate.
+Play with your Chausie every day so they receive at least 30 minutes of activity.
+If you cannot give them enough exercise, it is best to get them a playmate.

 Chausies are closely related to wildcats.
-They do not like to be trained, although they are quite intelligent.
-You might teach them how to play fetch since they are so keen on getting enough exercise and having playtime with their favorite people.
+They do not like to be trained, but they are quite intelligent.
+You can teach them how to play fetch since they love playing with their favorite people.

 Grooming the Chausie is easy because they have such short coats that lay close to their bodies.
-They need to be brushed about twice a week to reduce the amount that they will shed around the house.
-You can brush them with chamois leather to keep them in good condition and shining brightly.
-They tend to shed more in the spring and autumn.
+They must be brushed about twice a week to reduce the amount they shed around the house.
+They shed more in the spring and autumn.

-Other than brushing them intermittently, you should also check their ears weekly.
-Do not let wax or debris build up inside, to avoid painful infections.
-If they are getting enough exercise, you probably won’t need to clip their nails, but you should still check them monthly.
+Other than brushing them, you should also check their ears weekly.
+Do not let wax or debris build up inside to avoid painful infections.
+If they are getting enough exercise, you probably won’t need to clip their nails, but you should still check them regularly.

 Health and Conditions

-Their wild cat genes mean that Chausies tend to be robust and healthy animals.
-They can inherit a genetic disposition for some of the more specific diseases to the Abyssinian cat, though.
-Take note of the parents’ vet records, and alert your vet if there is anything that they should watch out for as your cat ages.
+Their wild cat genes help them become robust and healthy animals.
+They can inherit a genetic disposition for some of the more specific diseases of the Abyssinian cat.
+If you can access the parents’ vet records, alert your vet if there is anything they should watch out for as your cat ages.

 There are no recognizable differences between males and females of this breed.

-Although finding these beautiful jungle cat mixes can be a challenge, they are an incredibly unique cat to own.
+Although finding these beautiful jungle cat mixes can be a challenge, they are incredibly unique cats to own.
 They need plenty of space to run around and prefer to belong to a family where they get plenty of love and interaction.
-Don’t underestimate the amount of exercise they need, or you will find yourself with a discontented cat.
+Don’t underestimate the amount of exercise they need, or you will find yourself with a disgruntled cat.